 Lucid (LCID) is targeting Tesla with a luxury EV that just won Motor Trend’s Car of the Year award.
 The car has substantially greater range than Tesla’s Model S, but for some potential buyers that advantage may not compensate for the lack of a Supercharger network.
 Deliveries have just started, and the market capitalization of $90 billion tells us investors have great expectations.
 But now the company needs to ramp up production at its Arizona plant (it has roughly 20,000 preorders) while managing cash.
-As for the stock, it came public in September 2020, peaked at 65 in February 2021, and after a big correction, came very close to that old high, and subsequently broke down to end the year.
+As for the stock, it came public in September 2020, peaked at 65 in February 2021, and after a big correction, is now very close to that old high, primed to either break out or break down.

 Nio (NIO) makes “premium smart electric vehicles” for the Chinese market.
 Quarterly revenues have grown from $409 million to $1.5 billion over the past two years, and even though there are no profits yet, the company has a market capitalization of $63 billion, a sign of great expectations.
 That’s a price/sales ratio of 12.
 As for the stock, it was very hot through the second half of 2020, hitting a peak of 67 in January 2021, and correcting normally since.

 Xpeng (XPEV) targets the Chinese mass market and is growing fast; the latest quarter saw revenues of $887 million, up 203% from the prior year.
 It has a market cap of $43 billion and a price/sales ratio of 18, telling us investors are optimistic.
-As for the stock, the company came public in August 2020, XPEV peaked at 75 in November 2020, corrected into May 2021, and has been trending up since (although with a fair amount of chop).
+As for the stock, the company came public in August 2020, XPEV peaked at 75 in November 2020, corrected into May 2021, and has been trending up since.

 Li Auto (LI) is young; the company only started making electric cars in China in late 2019.
 But it’s growing fast by serving the strong demand for affordable EVs.
 The latest quarter saw revenues of $1.2 billion, up 226% from the prior year.
 With a market cap of $34 billion, and a price/sales ratio of 10.8, LI is less pricy than XPEV, but its stock chart is quite similar (the company only came public in July 2020).
 It’s currently building a base in the low 30s prior to its next advance.